Pawan-Yadav27/DeepFix-Lite/README.md

 python  model_name_test.py <input-csv-file> <output-csv-file>

 This command will generate an output file output-csv-file, that includes the inputs from the input-csv-file(i.e. test.csv) and a new column fixedTokens corresponding to your model prediction.
+I have already evaluted Bidirectional-LSTM model on 'test.csv' file and 'test_output.csv' can be found in root directory.

 </div>